peterv-bentley/evo-data-converters/README.md

 This project uses [uv](https://docs.astral.sh/uv/) to manage all the python versions, packages etc.

-You will need ssh set up for GitHub while we still pull some local packages.
-See the [uv docs](https://docs.astral.sh/uv/configuration/authentication/#git-authentication) and the [GitHub SSH docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) as well as the artifactory access above.
+You will need the artifactory access above.
 Once that is done though, `uv sync --all-extras` will install everything you need.

 Then use `uv run <command>` to run commands.